weavedb/weavedb/docs/docs/examples/relayer-nft.md

 :::

-A demo dapp with [a test NFT on Goerli testnet](https://goerli.etherscan.io/token/0xfF2914F36A25B5E1732F4F62C840b1534Cc3cD68) is deployed at [relayer-one.vercel.app](https://relayer-one.vercel.app/) where you can free-mint NFTs and post messages via WeaveDB by authenticate with your Goerli NFTs.
+A demo dapp with [a test NFT contract on Goerli testnet](https://goerli.etherscan.io/token/0xfF2914F36A25B5E1732F4F62C840b1534Cc3cD68) is deployed at [relayer-one.vercel.app](https://relayer-one.vercel.app/) where you can free-mint NFTs and post messages via WeaveDB by authenticate with your Goerli NFTs.

 :::note Frontend Dapp